lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 # RTL Implementation Notes

-At this time, the top-level netlist for earlgrey is a combination of hand-written SystemVerilog RTL with auto-generated sections for wiring of comportability interfaces.
+At this time, the top-level netlist for darjeeling is a combination of hand-written SystemVerilog RTL with auto-generated sections for wiring of comportability interfaces.
-There is a script for this auto-generation, centered around the top-level descriptor file `top_earlgrey.hjson` found in the repository.
+There is a script for this auto-generation, centered around the top-level descriptor file `top_darjeeling.hjson` found in the repository.
 A full definition of this descriptor file, its features, and related scripting is forthcoming.
 This tooling generates the interconnecting crossbar (via `TLUL`) as well as the instantiations at the top level.
 It also feeds into this document generation to ensure that the chosen address locations are documented automatically using the data in the source files.